arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 gem 'scanner', path: 'scanner'
 ```

 That way much of the versioning/pushing hassle was out of the radar.
 They could change simultaneously with the app that used them (starting in the controllers calling services from gems).
-Yet they organised cohesive concept in one place.
+Yet they organized cohesive concept in one place.
 Quite idyllic, isn't it?
 Well, there was only one problem…

 ## Rails autoloading and you